Healthy Food Habits For Ramadan

 Foods to Avoid to Keep Yourself Healthy

 People should be avoiding some kinds of food.
-Like Fried and fatty foods like pakoras, samosas, parathas, oily curries and greasy pastries, Foods which contain too much sugar etc. Over-eating especially during sehri Time is harmful for our body.
+Like Fried and fatty foods like pakoras, samosas, parathas, oily curries, and greasy pastries, Foods that contain too much sugar, etc. Over-eating, especially during sehri Time is harmful to our body.

 Too much tea at sehri should be avoided.
 Tea is a diuretic, it increases urine production, which results in the loss of minerals.